[ Skip Main Nav ]

 The College of Social Sciences offers the Bachelor of Science in Psychology and Master of Science in Psychology programs designed in collaboration with experts in the field.
 So, you learn what you need to know.
 You also learn from faculty with years of industry experience.
 They can tell you how the material they teach, relates to work in the field.

 We offer psychology degree programs at every academic level, as well as individual psychology courses that can help you with your professional development.
-Check with an enrollment advisor to find out what degrees are available in your area.
+Check with an enrollment representative to find out what degrees are available in your area.

 The Bachelor of Science in Psychology provides you with a strong foundation in general psychology.
 You gain insight into the cognitive and affective processes that underlie individual human development and behavior.